Tag: Care Partner

 Should you choose to participate in this group please know that we expect you to observe the strictest confidentiality.
 In order to participate in this group, the person you support must have some cognitive impairment and you or the resident must live in the M postal code.

-To guide discussion, the group will focus on a different theme relating to LTC on each month.
+To guide discussion, the group will focus on different themes relating to long-term care and retirement home environments.
 Themes that will be discussed include:

 Every 1st Thursday of the month from 5:30pm to 7:00pm online using Zoom